eloualiche/Prototypes.jl/README.md

 `Prototypes.jl` is a placeholder package for some functions that I use in julia frequently.

-So far the package provides one function to tabulate data in a dataframe
+So far the package provides one function to tabulate data in a dataframe and some custom logging function.
+Note that as the package grow in different directions, dependencies might become overwhelming.
+Feel  c

 ## Installation